Colour Chooser

 Often I find myself needing a convenient way to pick colours for CSS files and various other things, pretty much every single day.
 Unfortunately, it has always been a bit of a hassle, with no convenient tool for doing so – certainly opening up something like Photoshop just for choosing a colour is not ideal!
 I know there are hundreds of these out there already, but somehow none of them really worked for me.
 I decided to write (another) one, with the really imaginative name of 'Colour Chooser'.

 I originally wrote this app several years back and it did just enough to get by, however it was always lacking somewhat.
-I decided the time had come to finish it off and make it a little bit more useful, and put it up here in case it is of use to anyone else.
-If not — well it does the job for me.
+I decided the time had come to finish it off and make it a little bit more useful, and make it available for general use.

 A few things you should probably know:

-Hopefully it'll be useful to you.
+Hopefully you'll find it useful.
 If you feel there's something missing, let me know and I'll see what I can do.

 Changes